• Free shipping on all orders

 Image By: tarjamargitniemai0, Pixabay

 The Parti Poodle makes an outstanding pet.
 They’re extremely intelligent and loving dogs, and they’re among the easier breeds to train.
-They absolutely adore their families, but you need to consistently train them using positive reinforcement.
+They adore their families, but you need to consistently train them using positive reinforcement.

 They are sensitive dogs, and they’ll do their best to assume the “alpha” role if you don’t take the time to train them.
 Still, they make a great pet choice, and you can train them to complete a wide array of tasks if you’re willing to put in the time and energy.